SOCIAL MEDIA

-At PBS KIDS, I developed platform-specific content that honored the brand’s trusted voice while meeting caregivers where they were—on web, social, email, and YouTube.
+At PBS KIDS, I developed social media content that honored the brand’s trusted voice while meeting parents and caregivers where they were.
 I tested ideas and refined messaging to spark engagement, strengthen loyalty, and extend learning beyond the screen.

 OBJECTIVE